Hypothermic hikers assisted off Mt. Chocorua

 Tamworth Fire-Rescue, Sandwich Fire-Rescue and Action Ambulance assisted in the rescue.

-Fish and Game officials urge “extreme caution” while hiking in the winter.
+Fish and Game officials urge “extreme caution” while hiking in frigid conditions, saying one wrong decision can have "catastrophic consequences."